-6.VI.
-Challenge No. 6: Consideration of social aspects
+6. VI.
+CHALLENGE NO. 6: CONSIDERATION OF SOCIAL ASPECTS

-- Challenge 6 "Consideration of social aspects" relates to the Best Practice Example 9 "Social impact assessment" and correlates with the challenges 5 "Gaps in involvement of certain groups of stakeholders" and 7 "Power relationships and dynamics." - Nevertheless, few positive experiences in this domain in the BSR, this is matter that still requires further elaboration and integration into MSP.
+- Challenge 6, "Consideration of social aspects", relates to the best practice "5.
+IX.
+Example No. 9: Social impact assessment", "5.
+X. Example No. 10: Assessment of visual impacts" and correlates with "6.
+V. Challenge No. 5: Gaps in the involvement of certain groups of stakeholders" and "6.
+VII.
+Challenge No. 7: Power relationships and dynamics." - Nevertheless, few positive experiences in this domain in the BSR; this is matter that still requires further elaboration and integration into MSP. - The questions relate to the role of the local communities and identification of the beneficiaries of the blue economy, as well as local knowledge.

-"There's an overfocus on economy and ecology, environment, and the social aspects, justice and distribution are not very well represented.
-So, that's something a challenge to cope with.

-Also - what is the role of the local communities and who benefits or disbenefits of the Blue Growth in our countries?
+"There's an overfocus on economy and ecology, environment, and the social aspects, justice and distribution are not well represented.
+So, that's something that is a challenge to cope with.
+Also - what is the role of the local communities, and who benefits or disbenefits of the Blue Growth in our countries?
 There needs to be more consideration of that in the planning stage, but also during the evaluation,"